cc-Mehdi/Introduction-to-Network/Contents/11_MAC Addresses.md

 - **MAC spoofing:** This involves altering the MAC address of a device to match that of another device, typically to gain unauthorized access to a network.
 - **MAC flooding:** This involves sending many packets with different MAC addresses to a network switch, causing it to reach its MAC address table capacity and effectively preventing it from functioning correctly.
 - **MAC address filtering**: Some networks may be configured only to allow access to devices with specific MAC addresses that we could potentially exploit by attempting to gain access to the network using a spoofed MAC address.

+## Address Resolution Protocol

+Address Resolution Protocol (**ARP**) is a network protocol.
+It is an important part of the network communication used to resolve a network layer (layer 3) IP address to a link layer (layer 2) MAC address.
+It maps a host's IP address to its corresponding MAC address to facilitate communication between devices on a Local Area Network (**LAN**).
+When a device on a LAN wants to communicate with another device, it sends a broadcast message containing the destination IP address and its own MAC address.
+The device with the matching IP address responds with its own MAC address, and the two devices can then communicate directly using their MAC addresses.
+This process is known as ARP resolution.